 We next turn to evaluate our proposed models when trained on more complex datasets.
-We start by using the customary Inception Score $[SGZ^+16]$ to evaluate and compare the performance of the difference models, the two GM-GAN models and the baseline models (GAN and AC-GAN).
-We trained the models on two real datasets with 10 classes each, the CIFAR-10 [KNH] and STL-10 [AC11] datasets.
-Each variant of the GM-GAN model was trained multiple times, each time using a different number (K) of Gaussians in the latent space probability distribution.
+We start by using the customary Inception Score [32] to evaluate and compare the performance of the difference models, the two MM-GAN models and the baseline models (GAN and AC-GAN).
+We trained the models on two real datasets with 10 classes each, the CIFAR-10 [20] and STL-10 [1] datasets.
+Each variant of the MM-GAN model is trained multiple times, each time using a different number (k) of Gaussians in the latent space probability distribution.
 In addition, each model was trained 10 times using different initial parameter values.
 We then computed for each model its mean Inception Score and the corresponding standard error.
-The results for the two unsupervised and two supervised models are presented in Table 2.
-In all cases, the two GM-GAN models achieve higher scores when compared to the respective baseline model.
-The biggest
+The results for the two unsupervised and two supervised models are presented in Table 4.2.
+In all cases, the two MM-GAN models achieve higher scores when compared to the respective baseline model.
+The biggest improvement is achieved in the supervised case, where the supervised variant of the MM-GAN model outperforms AC-GAN by a large margin.
+We also found that the number of Gaussians used in the MM-GAN's latent space probability distribution can improve or impair the performance of the corresponding model, depending on the dataset.